all kinds of video tapes copied to DVD and computer

 working fine it was dangerously old and too slow for some work.

-Bought a monster gaming PC
+Bought a monster gaming

 from Ebuyer, with Windows 10 pre-installed, plus some extra hard disks,